smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 ### Overview

 Your file *samtools-sort.json* is written in [JSON](http://www.json.org/), and conforms to an Agave-specific data model.
-You can find fully fleshed out details about all fields in this document in the Model tab of the [Agave API live docs on the /apps service](http://agaveapi.co/live-docs/#!/apps/add_post_1), but we will dive into a few key details here.
+You can find fully fleshed out details about all fields under *Parameters -> Data Type -> Model* at the [Agave API live docs on the /apps service](http://agaveapi.co/live-docs/#!/apps/add_post_1).
+We will dive into key elements here:

 To make this file work for you, you will be, at a minimum, editting: